Things to Do at Al-Fateh Grand Mosque

 What to See & Do

-Explore the beautiful Arabic calligraphy and Islamic geometric patterns that decorate the walls and ceilings, showcasing verses from the Quran and traditional Islamic artistic elements.
+Explore the beautiful Arabic calligraphy adorning the walls, featuring verses from the Holy Quran in various traditional scripts

 National Library

-Visit the National Library housed within the mosque complex, which contains an extensive collection of Islamic literature, manuscripts, and books on Bahraini history and culture.
+Visit the National Library housed within the complex, containing thousands of Islamic texts, manuscripts, and historical documents

 Practical Information